 4. Three letters of recommendation are required, preferably written by university professors familiar with the student's academic work and potential.
 If the student has work experience, one letter may be from his/her supervisor.
-Letters should be sent directly from the letter writer or signed on the back of the envelope.
+Letters should be sent directly from the letter writer.

-6. A student may include a recent copy of her resume as part of the application packet; however, this is not required.
+6. A student may include a recent copy of his/her resume as part of the application packet; however, this is not required.